daronphang/coding_resources/javascript/regex.md

 ```

 ### MetaCharacters
 Characters that are interpreted in a special way by RegEx engine.
+Uppercase denotes inverse class.
 ```
 \w      Find a word character
 \W      Find a non-word character